 Create PDF form – Submit format: Choose the format of submitting forms from within the PDF file.
 This setting overrides the control’s URL property that you set in the document.
 There is only one common setting valid for the whole PDF document: PDF (sends the whole document), FDF (sends the control contents), HTML, and XML.
 Most often you will choose the PDF format.

+Allow duplicate field names: If enabled, the same field name can be used for multiple fields in the generated PDF file.
+If disabled, field names will be exported using generated unique names.

 Export bookmarks: Exports headings in Writer documents, and page or slide names in Impress and Draw documents, as “bookmarks” (a table of contents list displayed by most PDF viewers, including Adobe Reader).